MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-device-experience.md

 ### Authentication

-Communication between Mobile Plans service and your service must be authenticated using the Mutual Transport Layer Security (MTLS).
+Communication between Mobile Plans service and mobile operator service must be authenticated using the Mutual Transport Layer Security (MTLS).
 Microsoft will provide a certificate that you will use to validate the identity of the requester to **moBaseUrl**.

+Microsoft will provide the certificate during onboarding process.

 ## Walled Garden